 Throughout our testing, the Crank Brothers Highline proved itself to be one of the best dropper posts on the market.
 Crank Brothers put some thought into the design of this post and not just in innovative features like the remote and saddle clamp, but the most important aspects of the post like its performance and functionality during its primary task of lowering and raising your saddle.

 The Highline has a sealed hydraulic cartridge that operates at a fixed rate of extension and tops out with a barely audible noise.
-We found the rate to be on the slower side of the posts in our test selection, but also to be tied with the KS LEV Integra and the Thomson Elite Covert for the smoothest in its travel.
-Despite the fact that it wasn't lightning quick to return to full height, it was consistent, reliable and precise.
+We found the rate to be on the slower side of the posts in our test selection, but also to be tied with the Bike Yoke Revive and the Thomson Elite Covert for the smoothest in its travel.
+Even though it wasn't lightning quick to return to full height, it was consistent, reliable and precise.
 It was also buttery smooth both during extension and compression, notably so especially when compared to posts that had a less regular or sticky feeling travel like the Race Face Turbine.
 We did find the Highline post to require the most force to compress.
 This wasn't an issue, but you had to consciously weight your saddle to slam it down before descents.

 The Highline also comes with top-of-the-line Jagwire cable and housing which may aid in its ease of actuation and smoothness.
 Pressing the remote actuates a small spiral driver within the quick connect that turns a rotary valve on the Highline's cartridge.
 The cartridge is sealed, but supposedly easy to remove and replace when necessary.